||Contact | A-Z Health Index | Events & Meetings|

 During flu season, an annual flu vaccine is the best way to reduce the chances that you get seasonal flu and lessen the chance that you spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

-The 2013-2014 influenza vaccines will be available in two formulations: trivalent or quadrivalent.
-Trivalent vaccines protect against the influenza A/California/7/2009 (H1N1)-like virus, the influenza A/Victoria/361/2011 (H3N2)-like virus, and the influenza B/Massachusetts/2/2012-like virus.
-In addition to the three components in the trivalent vaccine, the quadrivalent vaccine also contains influenza B/Brisbane/60/2008-like virus.
+The 2014-2015 influenza vaccines will be available in two formulations: trivalent or quadrivalent.
+Trivalent vaccines protect against the influenza A/California/7/2009 (H1N1)-like, influenza A/Texas/50/2012 (H3N2)-like, and influenza B/Massachusetts/2/2012-like (Yamagata lineage) virus.
+In addition to the three components in the trivalent vaccine, the quadrivalent vaccine also contains influenza B/Brisbane/60/2008-like (Victoria lineage) virus.

-There are five different vaccines available this season: the regular flu shot for people 6 months and older; a high-dose flu shot for people 65 years and older; an intradermal (given in the skin) flu shot for people 18 to 64 years of age; a recombinant hemagglutinin vaccine for people 18 to 49 years of age; and the vaccine that is given as a nasal spray for healthy, non-pregnant people 2 to 49 years of age.
+There are six different vaccines available this season: the regular flu shot for people 6 months and older; a high-dose flu shot for people 65 years and older; an intradermal (given in the skin) flu shot for people 18 to 64 years of age; a cell culture-based flu shot for people 18 years and older; a recombinant hemagglutinin flu shot for people 18 to 49 years of age (recommended for people with egg allergies); and the vaccine that is given as a nasal spray for healthy, non-pregnant people 2 to 49 years of age (recommended for healthy children 2 to 8 years of age).

 Vaccine Fact Sheets and Resources